 Compared with HD radio, that system gets 100kb/s-151kb/s for all channels broadcast.
 Some radio stations are actually broadcasting 5.1 audio with these much lower bit rates.

 The AC-3 audio codec used within the ATSC specification adds several other parameters to the audio signal including dialnorm and dynamic range compression, both artistic and heavy.
-Although these parameters have been implemented gradually, an increasing number of stations are starting to implement them.
+Although these parameters have been around since the beginning of ATSC, an increasing number of stations are starting to implement them.

-Even the new ATSC M/H standard for mobile DTV allows for 5.1 surround sound.
+Even some new mobile TV standards allow for 5.1 surround sound.
 Because many of today’s cars have multichannel sound systems, it only makes sense to incorporate surround sound into the mobile standard.

 Multichannel sound is here to stay, and it more widely available than ever in the home, and soon in cars as well.
 Surround sound has also been available for some time on Internet streaming music sites, with support from both Windows Media and QuickTime.
 As multichannel sound becomes more ubiquitous, it’s important for engineers to understand and monitor it.
 Given the right tools and training, all stations can move up to 5.1 surround sound for their local productions, broadcasts and even Web streaming.